Scholarship Programs

 Scholarship funding is available for highly motivated, high-performing and socially engaged students and doctoral candidates.
-Thirteen organizations for the support of young talent at the Federal Ministry of Education and Research, as well as the Federal Ministry of the Interior, award scholarships to committed and talented students and doctoral candidates.
+Thirteen organizations for the support of young talent at the Federal Ministry of Education and Research, as well as the Federal Ministry of the Interior, award scholarships to committed and talented students and doctoral candidates (eligible group: German and EU-students, as well as those eligible according to § 8 of the BAföG).
 Support includes financial and non-financial forms.

 Did you always want to know more about how to apply for a scholarship and the requirements to be met?